October 24, 2023

 For individuals retiring at 65, a special payment similar to Jobseeker's Benefit is available until they reach the State Pension age of 66.
 This payment does not require job-seeking activities and is taxed similarly to Jobseeker's Benefit.

-• Your public service pensions (public sector occupational pensions set up by the government) will be reduced.
+Their public service pensions (public sector occupational pensions set up by the government) will be reduced.

-• You may or may not receive the State Pension (Non-Contributory) entitlements as it’s a means-tested payment.
+They may or may not receive the State Pension (Non-Contributory) entitlements as it’s a means-tested payment.

-Wondering about tax relief on your contributions?
+Wondering if your employees will tax relief on their contributions?

-Explore how you can get Tax Relief on Irish Pension Contributions.
+Check out our detailed guide on Tax Relief on Irish Pension Contributions.

 The State Pension in Ireland is a social welfare payment made by the Department of Social Protection.
 It’s a weekly payment for people aged 66 and above to help them sustain their basic cost of living in retirement.